NZMSA/2023-Phase-2/data-science/1. Exploratory Data Analysis and Data Preprocessing/README.md

 ## Task list:

-You need to complete the following task:
+You need to complete the following tasks:

 ### 1. Finding all Variables and Understanding Them.
 Before doing any processing on the data, it is essential that a data scientist has to know at least the general format of the data and the statistics of said data.